 While these symptoms may not sound extreme if experienced one-at-a-time, when multiple symptoms occur at once the results can be terribly uncomfortable.
 Most patients going through opiate withdrawal equate the process to having the worst flu of your life without any medication to feel better.
 This is why so many patients detoxing at home relapse.
 They reach a point where they know that taking a dose of their drug of choice will end the suffering.

-Now, with a clear perspective of the reality of your situation, you should realistically consider your options for detoxing from opiate addiction.
+Now, with a clear perspective of the reality of your situation, you should realistically consider your options for entering a professional opiate addiction treatment center.

 Options for Opiate Detox